 One of the most spectacular hikes in the country, the Harding Icefield Trail is beautiful year-round.
 This is an extremely difficult trail, taking about 8-6 hours to complete.
 You are going to see incredible views of the Icefield.
 If you go in the winter, know that there is a large black bear population.
 Enjoy the excitement, but also take precaution.
 Summer is popular for ranger-led hikes.

 A trip to the Grand Canyon is incomplete without a hike and the Bright Angel Trail is an incredible choice.
 The trail leads hikers from the south rim down to the Colorado River, over the course of 9.5 miles.
 Access to two campsites means you can stay overnight, but many people chose to continue, taking the South Kaibab Trail back to the rim.

-Arkansas isn’t the first place that comes to mind when you consider top-notch backpacking destinations, but the Ozarks definitely deserve credit for long treks like these 14 miles through lush, dogwood-studded forests with quiet trailside camping.
+Arkansas isn’t the first place that comes to mind when you consider top-notch backpacking destinations, but the Ozarks definitely deserve credit for long treks like these 14 miles (Mile 208 to 222) through lush, dogwood-studded forests with quiet trailside camping.
 Prepare for moderate climbs and a gorgeous view from the top of White Rock Mountain.